wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-prism-based-mock-server-using-an-openapi-specification.md

-# Build and Deploy a Mock Server
+# Expose a Prism-Based Mock Server Using an OpenAPI Specification

 Choreo supports deploying [Prism-based](https://docs.stoplight.io/docs/prism/674b27b261c3c-prism-overview) mock servers using OpenAPI specifications.
 With the Choreo Prism mock service component, you can serve multiple mock servers, each based on a different OpenAPI specification, as separate endpoints.